bigbigplants/bigbigplants.github.io/index.md

 \minitoc

 Hydroponics is the growth of plants without soil.
-To achieve this, the soil’s role is replaced by a) an inert \textbf{growth medium}, and b) \textbf{nutrients} delivered in solution.
+To achieve this, the soil’s role is replaced by a) an inert **growth medium**, and b) **nutrients** delivered in solution.
 These components each support plant growth in different ways.
 Growth mediums provide physical support to the plant, and the nutrient solution provides essential chemical compounds in addition to water.

 ## Growth Mediums